![]() |

 He further stated that belief here:

-1 Thessalonians 4:17 Then, we who are still alive, having survived, will be carried away together with them into the clouds to meet our Master in the expanse.
-And we will be with our Master forever.
+1 Thessalonians 4:17 Then, we who are still alive, having survived, will be carried away together with them into the clouds to meet our Sovereign in the expanse.
+And we will be with our Sovereign forever.

 But Paul died, the Temple was destroyed, and the New Covenant still hasn’t appeared to replace the Old Covenant.